stormpath/stormpath-sdk-spec/specifications/config.md

 1. Load configuration according to *loading order*.
 2. Check and apply any *post-processing keys*.
 3. Validate the configuration according to the *validation rules*.
+4. Apply the configuration to the SDK client.

 ## Loading order